cloud-carbon-footprint/cloud-carbon-footprint/microsite/docs/Methodology.md

 **AWS & Azure:**

-In the United States, we use the EPA’s [eGRID2019 Data](https://www.epa.gov/egrid/download-data) that provides NERC region specific emission factors annual for CO2e.
+In the United States, we use the EPA’s [eGRID2020 Data](https://www.epa.gov/egrid/download-data) that provides NERC region specific emission factors annual for CO2e.
 We decided to use the NERC region emission factors rather than the more granular eGRID subregion or state emissions factors because we feel that it better represents the energy consumed by data centers, rather than the energy produced in a given state/subregion which those metrics would more adequately reflect.
 Outside the US, we generally use carbonfootprint.com’s [country specific grid emissions factors report](https://www.carbonfootprint.com/).
-For most of Europe, however, we use [EEA emissions factors](https://www.eea.europa.eu/data-and-maps/daviz/co2-emission-intensity-6).
+For most of Europe, however, we use [EEA emissions factors](https://www.eea.europa.eu/data-and-maps/daviz/co2-emission-intensity-9/#tab-chart_2).
-In the case of Singapore, we get the data from the [Energy Market Authority’s electricity grid emissions factors](https://www.ema.gov.sg/statistic.aspx?sta_sid=20140729MPY03nTHx2a1), and for Taiwan we got it from [energypedia](https://energypedia.info/wiki/Energy_Transition_in_Taiwan#cite_ref-20) as neither are included in the carbonfootprint.com report.

 You can see the full list of emissions factors in Appendix V below.